 Please consider the following before you contact me:

-Except where a flat fee might be appropriate, I require a retainer to undertake your representation.
+I require a retainer to undertake your representation.
 A retainer is a sum of money that you pay to me to retain my services.
 Retainers are refundable to the extent that they are not earned.
 The retainer is deposited into a trust account where client funds are maintained.
 I don’t touch the money until I have earned the money.
 I generate monthly invoices for all of my clients.
 The invoices are detailed; they show the date that work was performed, a detailed description of the work performed, and the amount of time spent doing the work, in 1/10-hour increments.
 The invoices show how much money has been moved out of the trust account from your retainer and into my business account to pay myself and my operating expenses.
 The invoices will show how much of your money is left to work with, if any, or if there is a balance due.
 The invoices are payable upon receipt.

 I generally charge $200.00 per hour for my services.
 I bill against your retainer.